jhpyle/docassemble/_docs/scalability.md

 Note that for this to work, you will need to go into your Google settings and set "Allow less secure apps" to "ON."

-Alternatively, you could set up an e-mail server on [Amazon SES].
-It is easy to set up, but in order to get permission to send e-mails to the outside world, you will need to explain to Amazon what your purposes for sending e-mail are, and explain your policy of dealing with replies and bounce-backs.
+You can also use the [Amazon SES] service to send e-mail.
+When you set it up, you will be given a username, password, and server.
+In the **docassemble** configuration, you would write something like this:

+{% highlight yaml %}
+mail:
+  username: WJYAKIBAJVIFYAETTC3G
+  password: At6Cz2BH8Tx1zqPp0j3XhzlhbRnYsmBx7WwoItL9N5GU
+  server: email-smtp.us-east-1.amazonaws.com
+  default_sender: '"Example Inc." <no-reply@example.com>'
+{% endhighlight %}

+In order to send e-mail through [Amazon SES], you will need to verify your domain.
+Among other things, this involves editing your [DNS] configuration to add a [TXT record] for the host `_amazonses`.

+To ensure that e-mails from your application are not blocked by spam filters, you should also add a [TXT record] with [SPF] information for your domain, indicating that [Amazon SES] is authorized to send e-mail for your domain:

+{% highlight text %}
+v=spf1 mx include:amazonses.com ~all
+{% endhighlight %}

 # Using S3 without passing access keys in the configuration